NixOS: Copy Closest Closure

 derivations.
 Neither have I spent any effort digging into other tools

-deployment.
+specializing in nix deployment.
 For instance, Colmena supports parallel

 deployment, but I’m unsure if it has any features related to copying derivations